aniray2908/satellite-esg-risk-engine/README.md

 The objective is to design and implement a system that:

 - Extracts multi-spectral satellite imagery
-- Computes vegetation health indicators (NDVI)
+- Computes vegetation exposure indicators (NDVI-based metrics)
-- Tracks temporal environmental change
+- Tracks temporal environmental stability
-- Quantifies sustained vegetation degradation
+- Quantifies sustained industrial land exposure
-- Lays groundwork for a Corporate Environmental Risk Index (CERI)
+- Formalizes a Corporate Environmental Risk Index (CERI)

+The project has evolved from signal extraction into portfolio-level risk modeling.

-This project sits at the intersection of:
+This work sits at the intersection of:

 - Geospatial analytics
-- Remote sensing fundamentals
+- Remote sensing
+- Statistical feature engineering
-- Environmental risk modeling
+- Risk modeling
-- Quantitative reasoning
+- Applied machine learning

 ---